rkluger68/cpycourse/docs/training/main-course/functions.md

 In the above sections the functions are called with ***positional arguments***, see ***Note*** above.
 In addition function can also be called using named arguments (keyword arguments).

-To demonstarte this, we use the `increment`-function-definition from above.
+To demonstrate this, we use the `increment`-function-definition from above.

 ***function-definition ***